The Association

 • various online publications

-• raising awareness among young people, who have no personal memory of the time of the Luxembourg rose-growers: drawing competition for children, photo competitions and brochures.
+• raising awareness among young people, who have no personal memory of the time of the Luxembourg rose-growers: drawing competition for children, photo competitions and books and brochures.

 Many large and small parks and gardens have been planted across the country.

 Quality guidelines for rose gardens have been developed.
-Organic gardens, without the use of pesticides, are encouraged.
+Organic gardening, without the use of pesticides, is encouraged.

-Volunteering is promoted to ensure better maintenance of the rose beds.
+Volunteering is promoted to ensure good maintenance of the rose gardens.

-• Protection and enhancement of rose heritage in Luxembourg
+• Protection and enhancement of the rose heritage in Luxembourg

-• Raising awareness among young people, the general public, authorities and the media
+• Raising awareness among young people, general public, authorities and media

 • Creation of a national network of rose gardens